Multi-site Research and IRB Reliance

 UT Arlington researchers may add researchers who are not affiliated with UTA as study personnel on their IRB protocols when necessary (i.e., when the non-UTA researcher will be interacting or intervening with the human subject participants for the purposes of the research study, or when they will be granted access to identifiable human subjects data collected under the UTA IRB protocol).
 All non-UTA researchers must be clearly listed on the IRB protocol application forms and must complete and sign the Non-UTA Letter of Collaboration Form, which should be attached as part of the IRB protocol application.

 Additionally, the UTA investigator must attach a copy of the non-UTA collaborator’s certificate of completion for Human Subjects Protection Training taken within the past 3 years.
-The certificate may be obtained through the collaborator’s home institution, CITI, the NIH HSP training course, or OHRP HSP training course.
-Please contact RegulatoryServices@uta.edu to let us know if a Non-UTA Collaborator needs access to a free version of Human Subjects Protection Training.
+The certificate may be obtained through the collaborator’s home institution, CITI, the NIH HSP training course, or OHRP HSP training course (free of charge).

 For non-UTA researchers listed on a UTA IRB protocol who are not affiliated with an institution that holds a Federalwide Assurance (FWA) for the Protection of Human Subjects with OHRP, UT Arlington is willing to extend the coverage of our FWA to cover the individual investigator provided that the non-UTA researcher has read, completed, and signed the Non-UTA Letter of Collaboration Form; has provided documentation of current Human Subjects Protection Training; and he/she understands and accepts the responsibility to comply with the standards and requirements stipulated in (a) The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research; (b) the HHS regulations for the protection of human subjects at 45 CFR part 46; (c) the terms listed on the second page of the Non-UTA Letter of Collaboration Form; and (d) the UT Arlington IRB Standard Operating Procedures posted on the Regulatory Services website.